SQLauto/Test-SentryOneTarget/readme.md

 If the SQLSysadmin test passes but others fail, then SentryOne will be able to connect in **Limited Mode** which means that the Windows performance metrics will not be gathered, only the SQL Server ones.

+The PowerShell session must be run with Administrative Priveleges when running this script.
+[RSAT](https://support.microsoft.com/en-gb/help/2693643/remote-server-administration-tools-rsat-for-windows-operating-systems) must be also be installed on the workstation, or preferably on the Sentry One monitoring server.

 Requirements for **Full Mode**:

 ### [Permissions](https://cdn.sentryone.com/help/qs/webframe.html?Performance%20Advisor%20Required%20Ports.html#Performance_Advisor_Security_Requirements.html)